Year Round Staff

 Director of Finance and Operations

-Bruce I. Lipton will celebrate his 16th year as Director of Finance & Operations applying his skill set to keep camp safe, secure and solvent.
-2013 also marks his 25th working year overall with Camp Ramah in the Poconos having worked as a counselor, Rosh Hadar/Rosh Shachal and Kitchen Steward.
-Bruce’s life experiences include higher and continuing education, army service in the IDF having lived in Israel as an Oleh for 10 years, and most importantly as a loving father to his two children Rachel and Avi and loving husband to his wife Meryl Sussman.
+Bruce I. Lipton came back to camp from the for-profit world in 1998 as Director of Finance & Operations applying his skill set to keep camp safe, secure and solvent.
+Bruce worked as a counselor, Rosh Hadar/Rosh Shachal and Kitchen Steward in the 1970s and 1980s.
+Bruce’s life experiences include higher and continuing education, army service in the IDF having lived in Israel as an Oleh for 10 years, and most importantly is a loving father to his two children Rachel and Avi and loving husband to his wife Meryl Sussman.